 How can hackers access your computer?

 Hackers can remotely access your computer in multiple ways.
 This could be through malicious software installed on your computer without your knowledge.
 This takes the form of browser toolbars installation, search bar, pop-ups you clicked to install something or as part of a phishing email that asked you to do something in return for a fake service or product offered to you.

 How can hackers get your password?

 Here are the top ways hackers steal your passwords:

 - Password spraying

-- Due to your own lack of awareness – writing down passwords, plain-text storage somewhere, etc.
+- Due to your lack of awareness – you are writing down passwords, plain-text storage somewhere, etc.

 How can hackers hack your phone?

 Hackers find their way into mobile devices just like computers.
-It is through phishing emails, links to persuade you to download legit-looking mobile apps, too good to be true offers in various forms, etc.
+Through phishing emails, links to persuade you to download legit-looking mobile apps, too good to be valid offers in various forms, etc.